 This instalment of Taking Notes features a conversation with Toronto-based writer and witticist Cason Sharpe, author of Our Lady of Perpetual Realness & Other Stories (Metatron Press, 2017) and contributor to Canadian Art, C Magazine, Guts Canadian Feminist Magazine, Brick, PRISM International, and the Hart House Review, among others.
-Recently, Sharpe has begun writing Cason’s Casting Couch, a column on film casting for In The Mood Magazine
+Recently, Sharpe has begun writing Cason’s Casting Couch, a column on film casting for In The Mood Magazine.

 Late this spring, we chatted with Sharpe about his predilections for thrice-daily baths, perfectly worn-in denim, and the eclectic style of Sarah Jane Adams, Big Brother Australia’s oldest-ever housemate.
 We also spoke about the pandemic’s impact on Sharpe’s writing habits, his current work on a short story about sex robots, and what it’s like to have two older sisters be his best editors.